Some Restless Volcanoes (March 12, 2026, 0649 UTC; Tambora)

 • Latest Reykjanes eruption (See also “Iceland” under Categories in the menu)

-• December 3, 2025, 1515 UTC: Here is the current IMO update via Google Translate (scroll down for earlier updates; they also have an English-language site:
+• March 6, 2026, 1548 UTC: From the current IMO update via Google Translate (scroll down for earlier updates:

 • Askja